fadden/CiderPress2/ndocs/top/SourceNotes.md

 If this is a "final" release, you will need to publish updated documentation, from the "ndocs" directory to the live github website "docs" directory.
-You should not do this for pre-releases, because the web site contents should always match the latest final release.
+You should not do this for pre-releases, because the web site contents should always match the current "final" release.

  6. Update the `app_version` number in `ndocs/publish.py`.
 This is used for text substitution in the descriptive text and installer links.